 These choices can be daunting if you're new to CBD, so we're here to help you feel informed about one of the most important parts of choosing the right CBD product for you: the extract.
 Extracts are always listed on the front of a CBD product and they let you know which type of CBD is being used.

-In this helpful article we'll distinguish the difference between the 3 most popular extracts: Full Spectrum, Broad Spectrum, and Isolate CBD and shed light on one of the newest extracts on the block, Broad Spectrum CBD.
+In this helpful article we'll distinguish the difference between the 2 most popular extracts: Full Spectrum & Broad Spectrum.

 Full spectrum, broad spectrum, and isolate are the three most popular types of CBD.